Consulta OnLine (periodico online)

 conflicts of norms concerning supranational self executing provisions.

-Facing the above mentioned phenomena, an overall rethinking of the
+mentioned phenomena, an overall rethinking of the model of relations between

-model of relations between legal systems seems necessary, not just on the basis
+legal systems seems necessary, not just on the basis of the nature of the legal

-of the nature of the legal sources ut sic considered, but with a view to the
+sources ut sic considered, but with a view to the "quality" of norms

-"quality" of norms produced by such sources.
+produced by such sources.

 Moreover,